WWE News: Finn Balor Not Returning For ‘WrestleMania’? Experts Say, ‘Good!’

 — WWE (@WWE) March 11, 2017

 On the other hand, the latest WWE news from Bleacher Report suggests that Finn Balor’s definitely going to return to the ring for WrestleMania.
-However, even Bleacher Report doesn’t think it’s a good idea for Balor to return to the ring for WrestleMania, because it will get lost in the proverbial shuffle of the rest of the big matches that are happening.
+However, even Bleacher Report doesn’t think it’s a good idea for Balor to return to the ring for WrestleMania because it will get lost in the proverbial shuffle of the rest of the big matches that are happening.

 “After his six-month absence, Balor finds himself in the middle of WrestleMania season.
 He’s too talented not to be a part of WWE’s biggest show of the year, but many of the company’s top Superstars are already set to face other rivals.
 A good number of WrestleMania stories are well underway.
 So where does The Demon King fit into all of this?
 Thanks to the PPV being only three weeks away, Balor is likely to find himself added to a narrative already in progress—to be a player on a well-populated stage.
 As either an ally or an enemy, Balor is bound to find himself involved with Triple H. The Game will be the key to The Demon King’s return to the Raw brand, deepening an existing feud.”